 This was a very long day with so much included.
 We started very early in Bangkok by Van to the Samut Sakhon Brine Salt Fields.
 The Salt Fields.
 This is also where we began our train ride on the Mae Klong Railway that runs to the Train Market also known as the Life Risking Market.
 We then enjoyed the Market and experienced the oddity of the train running through the middle of it.
-After that excitement we were back into the Van heading to the Damnoen Saduak Canal and Ladplee Floating Market.
-We took an hour plus ride in a flat bottom longtail boat through the canals and floating market as people floated by selling goods and food.
-Then a 2 hour Van ride back to Bangkok.
+After that excitement, we were back into the Van heading to the Damnoen Saduak Canal and Ladplee Floating Market.
+We took an hour-plus ride in a flat-bottom longtail boat through the canals and the floating market as people floated by selling goods and food.
+Then a 2-hour Van ride back to Bangkok.
 This was an amazing day full of adventure and new experiences.
 Below you will find descriptions of each stop and Video Links as well as pictures.

-Mae Klong Railway Market– The Mae Klong Railway Market/Hoop Rom Market also know as Siang Tai (life-risking market) is a local market in Samut Songkhram Province Thailand.
+Mae Klong Railway Market– The Mae Klong Railway Market/Hoop Rom Market also known as Siang Tai (life-risking market) is a local market in Samut Songkhram Province Thailand.
 It is called Siang Tai (life-risking market) as the market itself is set up along and on 100 meters (328 feet) of the Mae Klong Railway tracks.
-The Mae Klong Railway is an active railway that run up to 4 times a day and when the vendors hear the train whistle they run out onto the tracks to remove their products and pull back their awnings.
-Customers, Vendors and Tourist alike move back behind a barely seen red painted line while the train goes by and then everyone rushes back onto the tracks to resume the market.
-It is to say the least a very interesting event to witness.
+The Mae Klong Railway is an active railway that runs up to 4 times a day and when the vendors hear the train whistle they run out onto the tracks to remove their products and pull back their awnings.
+Customers, Vendors and Tourists alike move back behind a barely seen red painted line while the train goes by and then everyone rushes back onto the tracks to resume the market.
+It is, to say the least, a very interesting event to witness.

 Damnoen Saduak Canal and Ladplee Floating Market– The Saduak Canal and Ladplee Floating Market are located in Damnoen Saduak district, Ratchaburi province approximately 100 kilometers (about 62 miles) southwest of Bangkok, Thailand.